 These groups specialized in hunting the giant mammals (“megafauna”) such as woolly mammoths, bighorn bison, giant beavers and musk oxen that lived in North America at that time.
 Some of the earliest archaeological sites of North American history are located in Canada, where stone tools and the remains of butchered giant mammals have been found.

 Climate change set in as the last Ice Age came to an end, and conditions had become similar to today’s by around 8000 BCE.
 The Plano culture flourished from c.
-8000 BCE to c.5000 BCE, with its northern portions centred on the Canadian Great Plains.
+8000 BCE to c.5000 BCE, with its northern portions centered on the Canadian Great Plains.
 The Plano developed techniques for stampeding herds over cliffs or into swamps, and the resulting “overkill” may have contributed to the extinction of the North America megafauna.

 From now on, hunting was restricted to much smaller game.
 This is a characteristic feature of the Archaic cultures which lasted from c.
 5000 BCE to 1000 CE.
 In the vast woodlands of eastern Canada, which stretched from the Great Lakes region to the Atlantic coast, these were represented early on by the Old Copper culture (c.
 4000 to 1500 BCE) and the Red Paint people (3000-500 BCE).
 These lived by hunting, fishing, and gathering a wide variety of plants.